amihaiOff/dbt-workshop/README.md

 5. Reload the original Olist dataset

 **When to use this:**
-- You've run `dbt run` and want to undo all transformations
+- Database is in an inconsistent state
-- You've modified data and want a clean slate
+- Want to start completely from scratch
-- You want to restart exercises from scratch
+- Need to reload source data
-- Your database is in an inconsistent state
+- **Slower**: Takes 3-5 minutes to recreate volumes

 **What gets reset:**
 - All dbt models in `olist_data` schema are removed